Old Marulan Town: Heritage listing

 The site of Old Marulan Town is considered to be an outstanding archaeological resource which is able to vividly illustrate unrecorded details of Australian history relating to the form and functions of an early colonial service town, and the way of life of its inhabitants.
 Examination of the ground surface indicates that the total area of the site contains relics relating to the early occupation of the town.
 Future archaeological research of the site should result in a wealth of information which is only suggested from surface findings.
 The significance of the relics and deposits within the land is heightened by the limited period of the town's existence and the subsequent lack of further development of the land.
-The site therefore is a rare "time capsule" relating to colonial town life from 1835-67 which has suffered minimal contamination from later phases of use.
+The site therefore is a rare "time capsule" relating to colonial town life from 1835 to 1867 which has suffered minimal contamination from later phases of use.
 Exploitation of the site in order to gather historic information would necessitate the preparation of a full research study prior to archaeological excavation of any part of the site in order that all possible avenues of research be considered.

 Old Marulan Town was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The town site is a valuable historical and archaeological site rich in information relative to the formand function of an early colonial country town and the way of life of its inhabitants.
 It was established in the earliest expansions of town and village settlement beyond the Cumberland Plain.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Old Marulan's significance is two-fold.
 First, the number of towns dating from this early period which were not developed after the 1860s is very small.
 Those known to exist include Carrington, Boydtown and towns associated with mining activities.

 Second, although roughly of the same period, Old Marulan is unlike these other town sites.
 The mining "towns" were mainly canvas settlements built for a transient and itinerant population and generally contained few buildings of even a semipermanent nature.
 Examples of this type of township include Hill End, Byng and Silvertown from the 1850s and 60's and Newnes and Glen Davis and Joadja from the turn of the century.